 In a handful of cases across the globe, the immune system in some cancer patients has miraculously eradicated the tumor cells and any distant metastasis of the tumor cells.
 These patients had all received radiotherapy to the primary tumor cell, which somehow activated the body’s immune system to aggressively attack the tumor cells specifically.
 Scientists believe the radiation resulted in the introduction of new tumor antigens that attracted the T cells to attack them.

 The study by Lin was conducted with an aim to observe whether nontoxic nanoparticles could activate the immune system to act in the same manner.
-However, introducing the nanoparticles to the body proved to difficulty as the immune system would recognize it as a foreign object and it would subsequently be engulfed by macrophages.
-Therefore, it was crucial to minimizing the size of the nanoparticles to between 20 and 40 nanometers in size in order to make them undetectable to the immune system.
-In addition to the extremely minute size, the nanoparticle was coated with a polyethylene glycol shell, which facilitated their survival in the blood circulation.
-The tumor killing light-absorbing, chlorine-based molecules was inserted deep into the core of the nanoparticles.
+However, introducing the nanoparticles to the body proved to be difficult as the immune system would recognize it as a foreign object and it would subsequently be engulfed by macrophages.
+Therefore, it was crucial to minimize the size of the nanoparticles to between 20 and 40 nanometers in size in order to make them undetectable to the immune system.
+In addition to the extremely minute size, the nanoparticle was coated with a polyethylene glycol shell, which facilitated their survival in blood circulation.
+The tumor-killing light-absorbing, chlorine-based molecules were inserted deep into the core of the nanoparticles.

 With such highly specialized nanoparticles, the tumor killers circulated long enough in the system to attach to the tumor cells.
 Once the nanoparticles are within the range of the tumor cells, the researchers used infrared light to excite nearby oxygen molecules due to the absorption of the light by the chlorine-based molecules.
 The excitation of the oxygen molecules resulted in the creation of singlet oxygen, which is a highly reactive form of oxygen that destroys all biomolecules in its vicinity including tumor cells.
 Not only does it destroy the adjacent tumor cells, but it also results in the release of numerous new tumor antigens that attracts the T cells.

-In their latest experiment with the nanoparticles on mice with breast cancer, the researches didn’t add any chemotherapeutic drugs to the nanoparticles.
+In their latest experiment with the nanoparticles on mice with breast cancer, the researchers didn’t add any chemotherapeutic drugs to the nanoparticles.
 Next, the tumors were blasted with infrared rays of light, and the results were astounding.
-The nanoparticles not only destroyed the tumor cells in the breast, but it also eradicated all metastasized tumor cells from the lungs.
+The nanoparticles not only destroyed the tumor cells in the breast but also eradicated all metastasized tumor cells from the lungs.

 The results have made the researchers hopeful that human clinical trials will soon begin.